Elizabeth Cobbs: Books and publications

-Elizabeth Cobbs has written over 40 articles for media such as The Jerusalem Post, Chicago Tribune, The New York Times, Reuters, China Daily News, National Public Radio, Washington Independent, San Diego Union Tribune, The Washington Post, and several other publications.
+Cobbs has written over 40 articles for media such as The Jerusalem Post, Chicago Tribune, The New York Times, Reuters, China Daily News, National Public Radio, Washington Independent, San Diego Union Tribune, The Washington Post, and several other publications.
 Her first nonfiction book was The Rich Neighbor Policy; she has since written five more books about American history and politics.

 Cobbs also wrote and co-produced the PBS documentary American Umpire which is based on her book of the same name.
 It explores America's foreign policy "grand strategy" for the next 50 years.

 Her first non-fiction book, The Rich Neighbor Policy, claimed the Allan Nevins Prize from the Society of American Historians and also the Bernath Prize from the Society for Historians of American Foreign Relations.

 The Rich Neighbor Policy: Rockefeller and Kaiser in Brazil

 Yale University Press published The Rich Neighbor Policy in 1992.
 The book focuses on the activities of the manufacturing and financial magnates, Henry Kaiser and Nelson Rockefeller, in Brazil.
 The pair transferred American technology and techniques to enhance the development of Brazil.